-7 This method is described and used in OECD (2011).
+$^7$ This method is described and used in OECD (2011).
 The analytical merits of this method compared to the sequential method are discussed in Lustig, Enami and Aranda (forthcoming).

-8 Implicit in the rankings is the assumption that concentration curves do not cross.
+&lt;sup>8 Implicit in the rankings is the assumption that concentration curves do not cross.

-9 This does not need to happen at every income level.
+&lt;sup>9 This does not need to happen at every income level.
 A concentration coefficient will be negative as long as the concentration curve lies above the diagonal.

-expected, the level of income redistribution and the size of the budget allocated to social spending (as a share of GDP) are associated.
+The impact of fiscal policy on income redistribution results in various degrees of equalization with the largest redistributive effect in South Africa and the smallest one in Indonesia.
+South Africa's result can be attributed to the combination of a large redistributive effort with transfers targeted to the poor and direct taxes targeted to the rich.
+In spite of this, South Africa remains the most unequal of the seven countries.
+Income redistribution tends to be higher in more unequal countries to start with: redistribution is considerable higher in countries with higher market income inequality such as South Africa and Brazil than in countries with relatively lower inequality such as Indonesia and Peru.
+As expected, the level of income redistribution and the size of the budget allocated to social spending (as a share of GDP) are associated.
 However, differences across countries suggest that institutional, political and demographic factors also affect the level of redistribution.
 Redistribution is considerably larger in countries with high social spending, such as Brazil and South Africa, than in Colombia, Indonesia and Peru, where social spending is more limited.